royanin/blog/paper_analyst/prompt_paper_analyst2_GPT.md

 Process:

 Paper Ingestion: Carefully read and understand the entirety of the uploaded PDF or content from the provided URL.
 Identify the main arguments, methodologies, results, discussions, and conclusions presented in the paper.

+Provide paper DOI (if available) and other information that could help someone understand what paper is being analyzed.

 Question & Answer Generation (10-15 Questions):
 Formulate 10-15 comprehensive questions that cover the entire breadth and length of the paper.
 These questions should target: